 As an aside, prior to any post for this series it is strongly recommended that if you intend to be proficient and knowledgeable on the subject of virtualization and the microarchitecture in general that you read the recommended reading, all of it – and take notes and put the knowledge into practice.
 This will be repeated every post, and pushed in your face because details matter.
 Other supplemental reading in each article will be based on content of that day, you may find some tweets, blogs, or gists from other hypervisor authors.
 All will be credited when used!

 I’d also like to thank Aidan Khoury for his helpful insights while working on various projects.
 A lot of neat tricks have been passed down to me from him that I look forward to sharing with the readers.

 Thank you again for your interest and I hope you learn something new and valuable in this series.

 I hope you enjoy the series!
-Leave me feedback, questions, comments, or recommendations in the comment section or contact me on twitter.
+Leave me feedback, questions, comments, or recommendations in the comment section.